Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 wolf's Lair inside it was photographed and these photos suggest that there must still be undergrounds with several floors.

-The area of the Wilczy Szaniec quarter consisted of three security zones:
+The area of the Wolf's Lair headquarters consisted of three security zones:

-Before entering this zone, passes and the identity of all persons entering were thoroughly checked.
+Before entering this zone, the passes and identities of all persons entering were carefully checked.

 Soviet and Allied intelligence never located the location of the Wolf's Lair Adolf Hitler's headquarters.
 Even the inhabitants of Gierłoż and the surrounding area, despite the construction works carried out in the nearby area, did not realize what was really hidden in the forest.